Officials detail security measures in place ahead of Ultra Music Festival at Bayfront Park - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “We’re going to have plenty of folks on hand to make sure the city is absolutely the safest it’s been,” said Morales.

+Several others are coming to South Florida from all over the world for the fun.

+“I’ve been to a lot of festivals, especially in Europe, like Tomorrowland, but I’ve never been to Ultra Miami, so it’s always been on my bucket list,” said Eva Wagner, who will be attending Ultra Miami.

-Fire officials said they commonly see people experience dehydration at similar outdoor events.
-As such, rescue units will also be standing by to respond to any medical emergencies.
+While excitement is in the air for festivalgoers this weekend, fire officials said they are preparing for dehydration risks for everyone in attendance, which is a common occurrence at similar large events.
+As such, rescue units will be standing by to respond to any medical emergencies.

 Sanchez also emphasized that the increased efforts connected to the weekend festival won’t impact their ability to respond to emergencies elsewhere across the city.